Preparing for Appearing in a Scripted Interview

 Scripted interviews are used for training medical students on interview techniques and interview content in a variety of clinical contexts.
 These interviews will usually be shot with 2 or 3 cameras, and can take place in the Discovery Commons studio, another room inside of Discovery Commons or the Medical Sciences Building, or another location.

 While the professionals we see on screen make appearing in front of the camera look easy, it takes a lot of preparation on their part to create that illusion.
-We're aware that these interviews may not quite be Oscar material, but good preparation goes a long way to help make the shoots enjoyable and efficient, and the end product a valuable pedagogical resource.
+Good preparation goes a long way to help make the shoots enjoyable and efficient, and the end product a valuable pedagogical resource.

 The single, most important thing, for both the interviewer and the interviewees, is to arrive at the shoot knowing your lines.
 Most scripts are about 3 - 5 pages long.
 You will not be able to have your script in front of you.
 In the weeks leading up to your interview shoot, you should spent a minimum of 4 hours learning your lines and rehearsing.